 Downton Abbey Dinner Dress

-Now for everyone’s favorite costume- the dinner dress!
-All those stunning vintage beaded, lace or embroidered dresses the women wore to dinner make me swoon!
-Thankfully there are plenty of beautiful Downton Abbey inspired gowns for sale online (or locally too.)
-They range from long, floor lengths or shorter flapper lengths.
+Now for everyone’s favorite costume: the dinner dress!
+All those stunning vintage beaded, lace, or embroidered dresses the women wore to dinner make me swoon!
+Thankfully there are plenty of beautiful Downton Abbey inspired gowns for sale online (or locally, too).
+They range from long floor lengths to shorter ’20s flapper dresses.
 Both were seen in the final two seasons of Downton Abbey, although the longer dresses were still preferred.

 My look begins with a new Pisarro Nights beaded dress.
-It is the best selling dress on Vintagedancer.com especially for a Downton Abbey theme event.
-I bought it in silver but in comes in a full range of other colors, plus and petite sizes, and with long or no sleeves.
-A dress for every body!
+It is the best selling dress on VintageDancer, especially for a Downton Abbey themed event.
+I bought it in silver, but it comes in a full range of other colors, plus/petite sizes, and with long or no sleeves.
+It’s a dress for every body!

-Evenings shoes were often matched to the dress or an accessory.
-Silk shoes were dyed while leather shoes were hand painted.
-You could paint your own shoes (here is a tutorial) or buy a pair of strappy heeled 20’s style shoes.
-In this example a pair of sparkling glitter silver shoes seemed perfect.
+Evening shoes were often matched to the dress or an accessory.
+Silk shoes were dyed, while leather shoes were hand painted.
+You could paint your own shoes (here is a tutorial) or buy a pair of strappy heeled ’20s style shoes.
+In this example, a pair of sparkling glitter silver shoes seemed perfect.
 Don’t forget to wear stockings.
 Lighter colors were worn in the evenings, again to coordinate with your dress.
 Black was the backup choice.
-Sheer nude was a bit to risqué.
+Sheer nude was a bit too risqué.
 Pastels, tan, white or grey were better choices.

-The final bit are long gloves.
+The final bit is long gloves.
 Very long gloves.
-Evening gloves were worn up and over the elbow, usually in white, but black was ok with a black dress.
+Evening gloves were worn up and over the elbow, usually in white, but black was OK with a black dress.
 Gloves were worn before dinner and taken off during dinner.
 Look here for some long glove choices.